Homer and LG, Who are they?

 disappeared from the flight schedule and also from the BOQs.

-the BX had a nice one.
+and the BX had a nice one.
 So he just walked out of the BX with it.
-He would have gotten away with it except he forgot the power
+He would have gotten away with it except he forgot the

-cord.
+power cord.
 To solve the problem he went back to the BX the next day and walked out with it also.
-He didn’t make it that time.
+He didn’t make it

 Like I said he just disappeared.